Constrained Hamiltonian Systems and Physics-Informed Neural Networks: Hamilton-Dirac Neural Networks: Numerical experiments

 \subsection{Singular Lagrangians: guiding center motion}

-In this subsection we study the motion of a guiding center in a strong magnetic field of constant direction.
+In this subsection we study the motion of a guiding center in a static magnetic field $\boldsymbol{B}(\boldsymbol{x})$ of constant direction.
 Following the normalization of \cite{Qin2008}, the Lagrangian for the guiding center motion \cite{Littlejohn1983} is given by

-where the potential function $W(\textbf{x},u_\parallel)$ is
+where the potential function $W(\bsx,u_\parallel)$ is

-Here, $\mu$ is the conserved magnetic moment, $\phi(\textbf{x})$ is the electrostatic potential and $\textbf{A}(\textbf{x})$ is the vector potential, while $\textbf{b}(\textbf{x})$ is the unit vector along the magnetic field direction.
+Here, $B(\bsx)=|\bsB(\bsx)|$, $\mu$ is the conserved magnetic moment, $\phi(\bsx)$ is the electrostatic potential, and $\bsA(\bsx)$ is the vector potential, $\bsb(\bsx)$ is the unit vector along the magnetic field direction and $u_\parallel$ the parallel component of the guding center velocity.
 This is a typical example of non-standard, singular Lagrangian where the Dirac method of constraints applies and a Dirac bracket can be derived.
-Without referring to the Dirac method for the construction of a generalized Hamiltonian system the guiding-center equations of motion can be derived by invoking the Euler-Lagrange equations yielding:
+Without referring to the Dirac method for the construction of a generalized Hamiltonian system, the guiding-center equations of motion can be derived by invoking the Euler-Lagrange equations yielding

 where